|

 ||

-The view from the shelter house over looking Powell Crosley Lake across the lake from the main center and offices of Cincinnati Nature Center Rowe Woods.
+The view from the shelter house over looking Powel Crosley Lake across the lake from the main center and offices of Cincinnati Nature Center Rowe Woods.
 In 1965, a few dedicated naturalists, including Kay Benedict, Helen Black, Karl H. Maslowski, Katherine T. Nyce and Stanley M. Rowe Sr., created an place and organization where people could experience, learn and enjoy the natural Ohio.
 Cincinnati Nature Center's original location, Rowe Woods in Union Township, Ohio, was the physical location for the organization.
-Cincinnati Nature Center's two sites Rowe Woods and Long Branch comprise acres of irreplaceable natural and agricultural land, making it one of the top 10 nature centers in the country.
-Cincinnati Nature Center's education programs reach 12,000 school children each year with hands-on lessons about ecology, and help ensure responsible stewardship of the land well into the future The below pictures is a live RSS feed from Photopoints where more of my photographs are displayed.
+Stan's dream of allowing the woodlands to return to it's natural state while educating children on the wonders of nature has changed.
+It is now becoming a Disneyesque nature profit center playground.

 Other Photograph Picture Pages Home